poornabhagya/TeaWedha-Showcase/README.md

 ---

 ## 📜 License

+This project is licensed under the Creative Commons BY-NC-ND 4.0 License.
 © 2025 Bhagya E.M.P.
 All rights reserved.

-This project is protected under academic copyright.
-Unauthorized use or reproduction of the code is prohibited.
+Use for educational/non-commercial purposes only.
+Contact me for permissions.